What is it? Why is it interesting?

 To fully answer those questions, we need a few definitions and a bit of terminology (trust me, it will be worth the pain).

-Let $a > 0$ be the percentage of your starting wealth that you gain if you win the toss and let $0 < b \leq 1$ be the fraction of your starting wealth that you lose otherwise.
+Let $a > 0$ be the gain per unit of staked wealth on a win, and let $0 < b \leq 1$ be the loss per unit of staked wealth on a loss.
 Furthermore, let $0 < p < 1$ be the probability of winning.
 Then each gamble can be categorized as follows:

 - Fair if $a \cdot p = b \cdot (1 - p)$.